FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/numeric_format.md

 ## Numeric Precision

 The FOCUS specification does not require a specific level of precision for numeric values.
-The level of precision required for a given metric is determined by the provider unless specified in the metric specification.
-The level of precision required for a given metric SHOULD be documented in the metric definition.
+The level of precision required for a given column is determined by the provider and SHOULD be documented as a part of a data definition published by the provider.
 The following table outlines the options for specifying the level of precision for a given metric.

 | Precision      | Qualifier            | Definition          | Range / Significant Digits          |
 | :--------------| :------------------- | :------------------ | :-------------------- |